MGahelrasoul/Portfolio_24/README.md

 # Portfolio Application

-This is a Vite + React portfolio project I created to showcase my skills with various frameworks and tools such as
+This is a Next + React portfolio project I created to showcase my skills with various frameworks and tools such as
 - React
 - TypeScript
 - TailwindCSS
-- Node
+- NextJS
 - and more!!

 Check it out live here: https://mgahelrasoul.com/